pedrocriado/NES-EMULATOR/README.md

 Windows also exposes a native File → Open ROM… menu.
 On macOS/Linux, use the CLI path argument for now.

 ROMs are searched relative to `./nes_files/` when you provide a bare name without extension.
-Saves are written to `./nes_files/saves/` when the cartridge provides PRG NVRAM (NES 2.0).

 ## Controls